 Offering guaranteed hours to your nanny may seem like the same as offering a salary but there is a significant difference.

 A salary is a pre-set, flat amount paid to your employee regardless of hours worked in a week.
 Your nanny would make the same amount of money whether they worked 30 hours or 50 hours.
 This, of course, is against the law as a nanny needs to be paid overtime for hours worked over 40 in a week.

 With guaranteed hours, you would set an hourly rate, an overtime rate, and the typical number of hours you would need your nanny each week.
 For example, you need a nanny for 45 hours a week and would pay $20 an hour with time and a half for overtime.

 Your nanny’s compensation would be $950/week ($20 x 40 regular hours + $30 x 5 OT hours).
-The nanny would be paid this weekly rate as long as she didn’t exceed 45 hours.
+The nanny would be paid this weekly rate as long as they didn’t exceed 45 hours.
 In this example, hours worked over 45 would be paid at time and a half above and beyond the guaranteed compensation.

 Use GTM’s nanny compensation calculator, to determine your nanny’s hourly and overtime rates based on a weekly compensation figure.

 Remember to always state compensation based on gross wages, which is your nanny’s total compensation before taxes and other deductions.

 Guaranteed hours may be more convenient for you when paying your nanny each week and preferred by your nanny.
 In fact, many nannies – especially more experienced ones – may ask upfront for guaranteed hours.
 They have bills to pay like everyone else and having a consistent paycheck each week helps them with budgeting and their personal finances.